 Indeed, towards the end of his career, he was playing more as a batsman who bowled than a bowler who batted, and when he scored those runs in the 1992 World Cup final, he was batting at number 3.
 His Test record with the bat was highly respectable, an average of 37.69 comparing well to Botham’s 33.54, Kapil’s 31.05, and Hadlee’s 27.16.

 Imran retired from all forms of cricket after winning the 1992 world cup.
 What gives Imran preeminence in this all-rounder fest is his stature as a leader of a national side that had previously lacked any direction.
 Since Imran, Pakistan cricket has rarely been stable.
 Talented players continue to be produced in extraordinary numbers given the absence of a coherent domestic structure.

 But it has been engulfed in more than one corruption scandal, while a terrorist attack on a touring Sri Lanka team in 2009 has forced them since to set up a new home in the Middle East.
 Imran himself has entered politics in the ambitious hope of addressing his country’s many problems.
 After retirement, he entered politics and outspoken critic of government corruption in Pakistan.

 Imran Khan laid the foundation of Pakistan Tehreek-e-Insaf in 1996.
-Imran Khan started a new journey into Pakistan politics and continued their efforts after badly failing in 2002, and 2007 elections.
+Imran Khan started a new journey into Pakistan politics and continued their efforts after badly failing in the 2002, and 2007 elections.
 Eventually, his efforts bring some happiness to his party becoming a strong candidate for the 2013 elections.

 1 of 20